mrviclee/express-crash-course/README.md

 # express-crash-course
-The code is basically goes over a few aspects of express js.
+The code basically goes over a few aspects of express js.